Applying to develop a resort

 The planning process of any resort development moves through this sequence of events:

-- Articulation of the vision or "expression of interest"
+- Description of the vision or "Expression of Interest"

 - Maintenance through regular review